robenkleene/audio-references/ableton-live/instruments/ableton-live-instruments-sampler.md

 ## One-Shots

 - It's easier to turn off pitch tracking in Sampler, on the `Sample` tab, turn the set the `Scale` in the bottom middle from `100%` to `0` (note that this needs to be set per sample).
+Also set the release manually to a longer length than the sample.
 - The `Filter/Global` section has an amp envelope but it doesn't appear to work predictably?
 - Sampler has no per sample filter or amp envelope
+- Generally with samplers, playing `C3` will play the note at native speed.

 ### Distributing One-Shot Samples